Radilovk/health-platform-api/main/README.md

-Some initial content for the README of this project.
-Created with api.github.com aPI call.
+Some initial project information and setup guidelines.
+This project includes functionalities for authentication, data handling, and client interface development with an intuitive UI.
+The README.md provides an overview of the project structure, describing the project's main features.